Five Non Spiritual Benefits of Church Attendance

-This hub addresses physical needs that are being met and the first one is a sense of purpose.
+This hub addresses physical needs that are being met that you might not even realize.
+The first one is a sense of purpose.

 Some people are excited to go to church because it is their Sunday to sing, usher, serve communion or open and lock the doors, etc. Sometimes as people age, they must curtail a lot of activities but have a feeling of pride and accomplishment when they make sure they don't miss church.
 This sense of purpose can keep away depression and help aging adults feel they still have a reason to be here.